 Neglect assumes many forms, ranging from extreme neglect (in which children are emotionally abandoned, dirty, badly clothed, and left to scrounge for their own food) to moderate neglect (in which meals are haphazard, parents ignore their children’s chronic or mild illness, and emotional support, though present, is minimal).

 Butnot all child neglect has a physical dimension.
-“Some neglected children are totally well cared for, says Psychology Today, “but have parents who give no love or attention, no moral guidance, no praise or punishment, According to the National Center on Child Abuse and Neglect, these emotionally neglectful parents encourage antisocial behavior, including drug and alcohol abuse, by refusing to know
+“Some neglected children are totally well cared for, says Psychology Today, “but have parents who give no love or attention, no moral guidance, no praise or punishment, According to the National Center on Child Abuse and Neglect, these emotionally neglectful parents encourage antisocial behavior, including drug and alcohol abuse, by refusing to know or care what happens to their children.”

 In the book Helping Children Cope with Stress Brenner identifies behavior in elementary school children that might be indicative of parental neglect.
 A neglected child will probably not exhibit every one of these signs; nor does the presence of one or two of these symptoms necessarily indicate that a child is neglected.